Pierrefitte-sur-Seine: History

 In December 2005, Pierrefitte became Europe's first "Mediation Town".

 Population

 Transport

 The town is served by Pierrefitte – Stains railway station on line D of the RER regional suburban rail network.

 The south of the commune, where the National Archives of France relocated in 2013, is also served by Saint-Denis – Université station on Paris Métro Line 13.
 This station lies on the border between the communes of Pierrefitte-sur-Seine and Saint-Denis.

 Education

-Primary and secondary schools in the commune include:
+Primary and secondary schools in the commune included: